 In this article, we’ll discuss some common birth control myths that we found on the internet.

-For a woman, her reproductive health and its well-being are very important.
-As a female, you will definitely want to have a control over your ability to conceive.
+For a woman, her reproductive health and well-being are very important.
+As a female, you will definitely want to have control over your ability to conceive.

-However, there are several misinformation and myths surrounding contraception options.
-This may discourage you from using the effective and safe ways to prevent an unwanted pregnancy.
+However, there are misinformation and myths surrounding contraception options.
+This may discourage you from using effective and safe ways to prevent an unwanted pregnancy.

 Thus, it is time to debunk the myths surrounding and create awareness about different birth control methods.